betaplane/kangeroo/sphinx/main.rst

     3 ['Levelogger_LL1_temp_Bridge2_2011', 'AK4_LL-8_June10_2012']

 This performs all the steps described in `Technical Aspects`_ automatically and should produce a reasonable concatenated time series.
 The time series read in from the logger files populate a :class:`~pandas.DataFrame` with time stamps in the :class:`~pandas.DatetimeIndex` and a columns for each input file in ``directory``.
-The variable (``var``) on which the :class:`~kangeroo.Concatenator` operates resides in the attribute :attr:`.var`, which will also be subsampled to the desired frequency, whereas the original data (including all variables found in the input files) populates a :class:`~pandas.DataFrame` accessible as :attr:`.data`.
+The variable (``var``) on which the :class:`.Concatenator` operates resides in the attribute :attr:`.var`, which will also be subsampled to the desired frequency, whereas the original data (including all variables found in the input files) populates a :class:`~pandas.DataFrame` accessible as :attr:`~.Concatenator.data`.

 The routine prints the name of all the ingested files, a message indicating which files have had their timestamps changed, which files have been removed by the pre-screening, and a message about joins with regression slopes significantly different from 1 (in both cases, only if applicable).